danielorn/container-intro/lab2.2/README.md

 web-service   LoadBalancer   10.0.216.170   localhost   8080:31811/TCP   2d20h
 ```

-By entering the http://localhost:8080 in a web browser we can view our applications
+By entering http://<EXTERNAL-IP>:8080 in a web browser we can view our applications

 ## Scale the application up

-It is posible to scale the number of pods in a deployment in and out.
+It is possible to scale the number of pods in a deployment in and out.
 Kubernetes can even be configured to do that automatically to handle load variations in a cost optimal way

 The following command scales out the `web` deployment to 4 pods